alainw68/ELK-SIEM/Deployment-Guide/Security-Module/Security-Module.md

 Once that is done we must create the system default users to be able to login and create our own username for access.
+Copy these logins to a secure place.

 - Run these command to create system users: